Fuadex/Houdini-VEX-HScript-Python/README.md

 You gonna ask me what does it do?
 Well, shiiiii, you change numbers and set defaults based on shot-context.
 What does it give you?
 Well, superpowers mate - you can essentially create your own dictionary of how you want the values to change based on shot and reference it!

 --------------------------------------------------------------

+Procedural Attribute Adjustment with Hscript

+Kind of taking the lead from my $FSTART and $FEND idea I'd also introduce some hscript instead of keyframing.
+Keyframing I always found to be a bit of a pain in the butt, especially in production since you'd end up really refining those keys until the asset is final and it's so finecky.
+If you want a very specific motion, sure mate but you can also do some cool ramps in vex to procedurally adjust some cool motion.
+But if you need something quick and dirty in the attrib field?
+Well.

+	fit(@Frame,$FSTART,$FEND,0,1)

+Yup, that's all you need my brethren.
+You can feed this directly into possibly any parameter and actually suit it to your needs and introduce some other procedural sauce.
+Maybe some sin waves or some other cool motion?
+Be my guest.
+I'd also do cool stuff like this.

+	fit(@Frame,$FSTART,$FEND-120,0,1)++fit(@Frame,$FSTART+120,$FEND,0,-1)

+Again, straightforward but you can do all sort of cool procedural motion with this and you can look into the channel to see exactly what you're up to! ...or use a tool like wolframalpha to check some crazier mathematical equations.